Implement two-quadrant three-phase rectifier DC drive

 The armature current input is filtered by a first-order low-pass filter.
 An arccosine function is used to linearize the control system during continuous conduction.
 To compensate nonlinearities appearing during discontinuous conduction, a feedforward term is added to the firing angle.
-This improves the system's response time.
-The firing angle can vary between 0 and 180 degrees.
+This improves the response time of the system.
+The firing angle can vary 0–180 degrees.
 You can limit the lower and upper limits to intermediate values.

 The simplified converter is shown in the following figure.